inaseri/ng-mat-form-builder/README.md

   isAutoComplete = false;
   disabled = false;
   isFile = false;
-  // the tree property is required when you wants to use type file. link = string; // for file uploader download link header = HttpHeaders; // for set headser in download link (Authorozation, contentType, ...) downloadLinkTitle = string;
+  // if you set link in your items, it will be appear the download link. link = string; // for file uploader download link header = HttpHeaders; // for set headser in download link (Authorozation, contentType, ...) downloadLinkTitle = string;
 }

 export class FormBuilderSelectOption {